W. R. Berkley Corporation (WRB) Upgraded Issued by Wall Street Gurus

 Wolfe Research gave a rating of “Outperform” to WRB, setting the target price at $106 in the report published on February 03rd of the current year.

-During the last 5 trading sessions, WRB rose by +4.90%, which changed the moving average for the period of 200-days by +31.91% in comparison to the 20-day moving average, which settled at $67.14.
-In addition, W. R. Berkley Corporation saw 31.09% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WRB fell by -3.80%, which changed the moving average for the period of 200-days by +22.49% in comparison to the 20-day moving average, which settled at $68.68.
+In addition, W. R. Berkley Corporation saw 26.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading